 What to expect when you buy.

-We stop shipping during summer and winter months because shipping and planting in hot and cold temperatures is too risky.
-We want your plant to have the best chance of survival.
-During this time you can still pre-order anything we have in stock and it will be shipped to you during the next window (March-May) or (Late September-December).
-We do take into account your growing zone and may extend our window for northern and southern locales.
+We stop shipping during summer months because shipping and planting in hot temperatures is too risky and we want to guarantee your plant the best chance of survival.
+During this time you can still pre-order anything we have in stock and it will be shipped to you during the next window (Jan-May) or (Late September-December).
+We do take into account your growing zone and will contact you with details about your shipping date.
+We do usually take a few weeks for ourselves around the winter holidays and in the summer, so you can still order, but we'll probably be a bit less responsive than usual.

 When you pre-order your payment will be collected at the time of your order.

 24-48 hours prior to shipping Emily and I bring your potted plant to a staging area where we water it thoroughly.
 The morning of shipping, Emily removes each plant from its pot and packs the roots in our special moisture retention packaging.
-She then passes it to me (Travis) and I box it and ship it to you.
+We then box it and ship it to you.

 Why buy plants?